 *Psychology (excluding Behavioral Neuroscience concentration)

-*A foreign language is required for students choosing to complete the Bachelor of Arts degree in this major.
+*A foreign language is required for students choosing to complete a Bachelor of Arts in this major.

 Modern Language Placement Exam: